 In weaving, fabric thickness is less

 Threads are known as Warp and Weft

-Single thread is used where horizontal row of loop is called coarse and vertical column of needle loop is called wales
+A single thread is used where a horizontal row of the loop is called coarse and vertical column of needle loop is called wales

 With knitting technology, thick woolen clothing is prepared

 Knitted materials have thermal properties thus used to make warm cloths

 Woven fabric is produced by interlacing two threads

 Knitted fabrics are produced by pulling the current thread through the loops of the preceding row which is again made into a loop as the basis of the next row